cnunlp/Chinese-Essay-Dataset-For-Organization-Evaluation/README.md

 # Chinese-Argumentative-Student-Essays-Dataset
-A Chinese argumentative student essay dataset for Organization Evaluation and Discourse Element Identification
+A Chinese argumentative student essay dataset for Organization Evaluation and Sentence Function Identification.

 ## Introduction

+We proposed a **Chinese argumentative student essay dataset** for Organization Evaluation and Sentence Function Identification.

 ## Task Definition